coreyMerritt/mysql-blog-interface/README.md

 <h2>Documentation</h2>

 <h3>Action: read</h3>
-- Reads one or more entries from the database.
+- Description: Reads one or more entries from the database.
- - arg1 (optional) --- entry#
+- arg1 (optional) --- You may include an entry number to expedite the process.
 - You may specify one or more entries to be read.
 Quotes and parenthesis must be used as shown below for multiple entries.
      ```bash
      blog read
      ```